qichao1984/SCycDB/README.md

 The developed SCycDB contains 207 gene families and 585,055 representative sequences affiliated with 52 phyla and 2684 genera of bacteria/archaea, and 20,761 homologous orthology groups were also included to reduce false positive sequence assignments.

-Three files are generated for SCycDB:
+Four files are included in SCycDB:

 <b>1.
 SCycDB_2020Mar.zip</b>: fasta format representative sequences obtained by clustering curated sequences at 100% sequence identity.
 This file can be used for "BLAST" searching SCycDB genes in shotgun metagenomes.